tongson/omnia/README.md

 Omnia
 =====

+Compile in Lua and Moonscript source code into standalone executables.

-Another Lua 5.3 build system for standalone executables.
+It's another Lua 5.3 build system for standalone executables.
 My main use case is for ELF platforms and statically linking with [musl libc](http://www.musl-libc.org/).

 This was made possible by [luastatic](https://github.com/ers35/luastatic)